 Fault and No-Fault Divorce: Residency Requirements

 It's in your best interest to file for divorce in the state where you live.
-The court that orders the divorce decree is the court that has jurisdiction for all future changes to court orders.
+The court that orders the divorce decree is the court that has jurisdiction over all future changes to court orders.

-Validity of Divorces Across States
+Validity of Divorces Across Jurisdictions

 Whether You're Facing a Fault or No-Fault Divorce, an Attorney Can Help